Why do premiums go up each year?

 Why is my premium increasing by more than HIF's average percentage?

-The average percentage increase is an averaged across all policies, states and territories, but each product is priced individually depending on the increasing health care costs associated with that product in each state or territory.
+The average percentage increase is an average across all policies, states and territories, but each product is priced individually depending on the increasing health care costs associated with that product in each state or territory.
 For that reason, some of our premium increases are less than the average while others are more – depending on the costs associated with the particular product or location.
 It's important to note that this year’s adjustment to the Federal Government Rebate will also result in a reduction of the discount you receive off the price of your policy by the Government.
 The erosion of the rebate is driven by the Government and is not a decision implemented by HIF.
-It’s also important to note that the rebate does not apply to any Lifetime Health Cover Loading (LHC), effective from 1/07/2013.
+It’s also important to note that the rebate does not apply to any Lifetime Health Cover Loading (LHC), effective from 1 July 2013.

 How will the premium increase affect me if I’ve paid my contributions in advance?